fu-bo/c_call_py/README.md

 ```

 ## Run
 Try to call a Python funtion from C++.
-In folder `build', run the following.
+In folder `build`, run the following.
 ```bash
 ./c_call_py_main
 ```